NDNewell/frontend-nanodegree-map-project/README.md

 * When getting live conditions, because the api information provided by Magic Seaweed is not https, the browser will block the content.
-In order to fix this, loading unsafe scripts must be enabled.
+In order to fix this, loading unsafe scripts or mixed content must be enabled.

 ### Instructions